 Capital Expenditure is partly funded by the National Government through National Treasury and partly from the Municipal own sources.
 The Municipal Infrastructure Grant is one of the critical programmes that the government uses to fund capital projects to Municipalities.
-During the 2014/15 financial year Thabazimbi Local Municipality was allocated a total of R29 million for MIG projects.
-However, R19m of these funds were withheld by National Treasury and CoGTA due to non-registration of projects and low spending on the conditional funds.
+During the 201415 financial Thabazimbi Local Municipality was allocated a total of R29million for MIG projects, however R19m of these funds were withheld by National Traeasury and Cogta due to non registration of projects and low spending on the conditional funds.

-The Actual spending for the year is as shown above with the remaining balance to be returned to the National Treasury.
-During the financial year 2014/15 the Municipality repaid a total of R12.6m back to National Treasury due to non compliances on spending during 2012/13 and 2013/14 financial years.
+The Actual spending for the year are as shown above with the remaining balance will be returned to the National Government for that matter.
+During the financial year 2014/15 the Muniipality repaid a total of R12.6m back to National Treasury due to non compliances on spending during 2012/13 and 2013/14 financial years.

-The MIG programme for the 2015/16 financial year will be administered by Waterberg District Municipality to try and resuscitate the programme and also to ensure adequate spending of the grant for the intended purposes.
+The MIG programme for the 2015/16 financial year will be administered from Waterberg District Municipality to try and resuscitate the programme and also to ensure that adequate spending of the grant for the intended purpose.